6 Best Free Ecommerce Platforms 2025 | Save and Sell Today

 I could follow along with Hostinger's setup checklist when setting up my store with the free trial.
 Source: Website Builder Expert

-Hostinger is an incredibly easy-to-use and affordable ecommerce platform, but it does lack the advanced functionality of other builders, such as Shopify.
-For this reason, I’d recommend Hostinger for new sellers and stores with very small inventories.
-There’s only one ecommerce plan, meaning you’ll struggle to expand over time, and your store is limited to 600 products (a tiny amount in comparison to Shopify’s unlimited allowance).
+Hostinger only has one ecommerce plan, meaning you’ll struggle to expand over time, and your store is limited to 1,000 products (a tiny amount in comparison to Shopify’s unlimited allowance).
+For this reason, we recommend Hostinger for new sellers and stores with very small inventories.

 Free Trial Limitations